Pennsylvania State Police: Uniform – troopers to sergeants

 The current PSP uniform for troopers, corporals, and sergeants consists of a light gray uniform shirt with black shoulder epaulets.
 The PSP shoulder patch is worn on both sleeves of all uniform items.
 The PSP members are issued long sleeve shirts for the winter and short sleeve shirts for summer.
 However, PSP requires the black necktie to be worn year round.
 The uniform shirt consist of the trooper's nameplate over the right pocket and any awards the trooper has earned over the left pocket.
 The PSP is one of only five state police forces that do not wear a badge on their uniform shirts.
 The original PSP uniform was modeled after the Constabulary forces in Europe and they did not have badges.
 It is history and tradition for troopers today to carry their badges in a wallet along with their photo ID card.
 The uniform trousers are a darker gray color with a one-inch-wide black stripe on the leg.
 PSP shoes and/or boots are also black in color.

 The PSP duty belt is plain black leather.
 The duty holster is the level-2 model.
 The ammo pouch and handcuff case have hidden snap closure.
 The OC pepper spray and ASP baton holders are open top.
 The duty belt is held together with the trousers belt using four silver snap belt keepers.

+In 2025, PSP started using external vests on their long sleeves uniforms.
+These do not carry any equipment and mimic the front and back of the shirt.
+The chest portion of the shirt is modified to be breathable.
+These are in trial in Troop T.

 The PSP trademark item is the campaign-style hat with the chin strap worn in the front under the chin on the winter campaign hat (as opposed to most agencies that wear the strap of the campaign hat behind the head).
 The hat contains a blackened commonwealth coat of arms.
 It is required to be worn whenever the trooper is outdoors.
 It is made of dark gray felt (for wintertime wear) or light gray straw (for summertime wear).
 The strap of the summer hat is worn behind the head.

-The Class "A" Ceremonial Unit troopers wear a "full dress" uniform which is a charcoal gray military-style dress coat with black buttons.
-It is worn with matching charcoal gray military-style riding breeches and black high-rider leather boots.
-The duty belt is worn with the shoulder strap.
+The Class "A" Ceremonial uniform troopers wear is a "full dress" uniform with a charcoal gray military-style blouse coat with black buttons.
+It is worn with the standard issue trouser pants and a black dress shoes.
+The rank insignia is worn on the shoulder epaulets of the blouse coat.
+Medals, insignias and ribbons are to be worn on the blouse coat.
 This uniform is modeled after the original PSP history uniform.

+Service insignia's are permitted to be worn on the left sleeve of the Class "A" Ceremonial uniform to correspond with the troopers years of service.
+A gold bar symbolizes 5 years of service and a gold star symbolizes 10 years of service.
+The symbols can be combined on the sleeve to signify additional years of service.